Say No at Work Without Feeling Guilty (or Over-Explaining)

 As the post-summer work pace picks up, it’s easy to fall into old habits of overcommitting and over-explaining.
 But this season can also be an opportunity to reset your boundaries and remind yourself that you don’t owe anyone an explanation for protecting your time and energy.

-Saying no isn’t a rejection—it’s a way of ensuring that when you do say yes, you actually mean it.
+Saying no is not a rejection.
+It is a commitment to your wellbeing and your ability to show up fully when you do say yes.
 And that’s the kind of balance that makes work (and life) a whole lot more sustainable.

 Comments